jcolen/physics_ml_toolbox/README.md

 Within each subfolder, I'll include an additional `README.md` with references to relevant papers.
 I'll also include any comments and, if possible, support those comments with suitable examples.
+Each subfolder will also have its own python environment file.
+This is to minimize any headaches that may arise with resolving dependencies across multiple conflicting, old, or poorly maintained packages.

 Please direct any questions, comments, or complaints to `jcolen@odu.edu`